zeta-chain/protocol-contracts/docs/index.md

 *Only callable by admin role.
 This allows for fee adjustments based on network conditions.*

+*Setting fee to 0 disables additional action fees entirely.*

+*Fee should be adjusted based on the chain's native token decimals.*

 ```solidity
 function updateAdditionalActionFee(uint256 newFeeWei) external onlyRole(DEFAULT_ADMIN_ROLE);